Non-orthogonal eigenvectors, fluctuation-dissipation relations and entropy production

 In conclusion, in this work we have pointed the crucial role of eigenvector nonorthogonality overlap matrix of the Chalker-Mehlig type for the production of entropy in non-equilibrium states in the case of non-normal non-Hermitian operators governing a multivariable Langevin-type relaxation.
-We suggested, that this particular mechanism is responsible for the emergence of the transient dynamics in complex systems with classical or quantum dynamics.
-Finally, we tested these concepts on simple models of neuronal systems, in which it is known that the increasing non-normality of connectivity matrices leads directly to speeding up of system's dynamics~\cite{Marti}.
+We suggested, that this particular mechanism is responsible for the emergence of the transient dynamics in complex systems with classical dynamics.
+Taken into account the generality of our construction, one is tempted to speculate that importance of eigenvector overlaps should manifests itself also in features of quantum dynamics.
+Indeed, series of works, including several very recent ones \cite{Savin,schomerus2000quantum,davy2019probing,fyodorov2022eigenfunction,cipolloni2023non,cipolloni2023entan,ghosh2023eigenvector} seem to corroborate this suggestion.\\ Finally, we tested these concepts on simple models of neuronal systems, in which it is known that the increasing non-normality of connectivity matrices leads directly to speeding up of system's dynamics~\cite{Marti}.
 This observation is in agreement with our earlier speculations~\cite{Gudowska_neuro}, that the possible synchronisation may come from the transient behavior, driven mainly by the coupled dynamics of complex eigenvalues and eigenvectors and agrees qualitativelly with the full numerical simulations of Rajan-Abbott models \cite{DelMolino}.
-Quantitatively, in this letter we have also provided an explicit formula for the entropy production in Rajan-Abbott model, demonstrating explicit dependence on non-normality parameter.
-We hope that relatively simple form of the extended FDT, and the recent outburst of analytic results for eigenvector correlations in random matrix theory will help in better understanding of the main features of real neural networks.
-This particular fusion of ideas coming from statistical physics, random matrix theory and neuroscience can be also applied to other domain of complex systems, like so-called odd-diffusion, where collisions enhance the dynamics~\cite{Sharma1,Sharma2}. \\
+We have also provided an explicit formula for the entropy production in Rajan-Abbott model, demonstrating explicit dependence on non-normality parameter, and we have simulated the neuronal activity as a function of time and non-normality parameter.
+We hope that relatively simple form of the extended FDT and the recent outburst of analytic results for eigenvector correlations in random matrix theory will facilitate understanding of the main features of real neural networks.
+This particular fusion of ideas coming from statistical physics, random matrix theory and neuroscience can be also applied to other domains of complex systems, like so-called odd-diffusion, where collisions enhance the dynamics~\cite{Sharma2,Sharma1}. \\